siddhantshr/auto-class-joiner/README.md

 2. Clone the repository to a dir and change directory to it `git clone https://github.com/AHiddenDonut/auto-class-joiner`

-3. Insert your links into the `data/links.json` file.
+3. Insert your links into the `data/links.json` or use the link generator with `python3 link_generator.py`.
 Ex:

     ![Links Json File](images/links-json.png)

-4. Set your time table in the `data/classes.json` file.
+4. Set your time table in the `data/classes.json` or use the timetable generator with `python3 timetable_generator.py` file.
 Ex:

     ![Classes Json File](images/classes-json.png)